Home Latest PDF of SAA-C03: AWS Certified Solutions Architect - Associate

 Which of the following would satisfy this requirement?

-2. Create a new Amazon SNS FIFO subject for the other team.
+2. Create a new Amazon SNS FIFO Topic for the other team.
 Grant Amazon S3 permission to send the notification to the second SNS topic.

 4. Set up another Amazon SQS queue for the other team.
 Grant Amazon S3 permission to send a notification to the second SQS queue.